PRATHAMU200/artificial_intelligence/README.md

 Please install requirements.

 Run "jarvis(final).py" file
+# Uses:
         Defult password and username for the file is "root" and "root"